 We love our teachers at Heritage.
 As with most schools you have a few that are questionable but Heritage also has some superstars teaching our students.
 Our interim principal is doing a great job under unusual circumstances and is somewhat more efficient in handling student issues than the outgoing principal was.
 However I do not completely agree with the previous post.
 Douglas County has some awesome teachers but their hands are tied behind their backs and the schools are having issues because of bad decisions being made by the Douglas County Board of Education.
 Do your homework talk to people in the community search the net attend a board meeting BEFORE you enroll your child(ren) in any Douglas County School.

 Heritage Elementary School is a public elementary school in Highlands Ranch.
-659 students attend Heritage Elementary School and identify mostly as White, non-Hispanic; Asian/Pacific Islander; and Hispanic.
+659 students go to Heritage Elementary School and identify as White, non-Hispanic; Asian/Pacific Islander; and Hispanic.
 4% of the 659 students here have subsidized lunches.
 The ratio of students to teachers at Heritage Elementary School is 19:1.
 Summit View Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture